CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Visual Style selector:
 Same as than the 'Primere Styles' node, but with preview images of selection modal.
-You must create .jpg images as preview with same name as the style name in the list, but **space characters must be changed to _.** For example if your style in the list is 'Architecture Exterior', you must save Architecture_Exterior.jpg to the path: ComfyUI\custom_nodes\ComfyUI_Primere_Nodes\front_end\images\styles\
+You must create .jpg images as preview with same name as the style name in the list, but **space characters must be changed to _.** For example if your style in the list is 'Architecture Exterior', you must save Architecture_Exterior.jpg to the path: ComfyUI\web\extensions\PrimerePreviews\images\styles\
+Much easier if you use **Primere Image Preview and Save as...** for automatic preview creation from your generated image.
 The styles.example.csv included, if you rename to styles.csv you will see example previews, and you can insert your own custom prompts to styles.csv.

 <a href="./Workflow/readme_images/pvstyles.jpg" target="_blank"><img src="./Workflow/readme_images/pvstyles.jpg" height="300px"></a>